20 Best Calf Exercises For Mass and Strength

 2. Keep a slight bend in your knee and hold your hands by your side.

-5. Hold this position and then slowly lower your heels back to the ground.
+5. Hold this position, and slowly lower your heels back to the ground or below.

 Tips